ReTTr0c/NeuronActivation/README.md

 ------------------------------------------------------------------------------------------------------
 Only tested on 64-bit Windows; May or may not work on Linux.

-**As of release v1.0.1, any system with a name containing non-English characters will break the simulation**
+**As of release v1.0.1, any system with a name containing non-English characters will prevent it from working**

 Under MIT license.